amlloren/Pharma-Spending-by-Countries/README.md

 ![Forecast for DNK (USD_CAP)](images/Forecast_F.png)

 NOTE: This is a dynamic plot and requires being opened.

-The supporting python code can be viewed in the [7_dynamic_plots.ipynb](7_dynamic_plots.ipynb) file in our repo.
+To explore the dynamic features download the [7_dynamic_plots.ipynb](7_dynamic_plots.ipynb) file in our repo.

 ## Data Visualization on Tableau